dzianis-dashkevich-epam/videojs-draft-github-issue/README.md

 PS: I also noticed several problems with mux.js during investigation:
-- based on ffprobe output transmuxer generates strange frame's duration in mp4 files.
+- based on `ffprobe` output - transmuxer generates strange frame's duration in mp4 files.
 - It is not possible to update `baseMediaDecodeTime` on the fly.
 You should re-initialize transmuxer to get an effect.

 ## Sources